 Those who build their own pistols (or have them crafted by a gunsmith) do it because they need to customize their rig.

-You may prefer a particular style of trigger, a brand of barrel or perhaps splurging for a fancy red dot.
+You may prefer a particular style of trigger, a brand of barrel or an overpriced red dot.

 Discriminating shooters also understand that to get a gun to perform to a certain standard, they are going to need more than a semi-custom can offer.
 A ‘semi-custom’ gun is just that.
 Depending on the model and price point, there may be some hand fitting, but a mass produced gun will not have the attention to detail that a true custom build will have.